 Jerry Lucius Pyrtuh is a doctoral student in the Applied Psychology and Prevention Science program.
 He seeks to strive toward conscientization of shared affects and psychic sufferings experienced by minority communities in the Northeastern Borderlands of India.
 He draws from critical decolonial psychology to think through pressure points of structural-systemic powers such as identity conflicts, normalized violences, class boundaries, geo-infrastructural alteration projects, and other political economies that complicate negotiations across the personal, intimate, and the ecological.
 Through this work, he hopes to co-imagine a psychology that moves outside the confines of the clinic by taking on a political, historical, and cultural consciousness, and into the intricate landscapes of people in communities.
 He is motivated towards transgressional and transformational scholarship that seek to materialize solidarities.

 Alisha Solomon is a master's student in the Community Social Psychology program.
-She is interested in transgressing epistemic violence present in academic spaces through a decolonial praxis.
-Inspired by Womxn of Color feminism, she aims to take part in activism driven research projects that involve collective care and the facilitation of empowerment.
-She aspires to contribute to a body of work that critiques neoliberalism, ethnocentrism and coloniality in a way that fosters radical hope.
+They are interested in transgressing epistemic violence present in academic spaces through a decolonial praxis.
+Inspired by Womxn of Color feminism, they aim to take part in activism driven research projects that involve collective care and the facilitation of empowerment.
+They aspire to contribute to a body of work that critiques neoliberalism, ethnocentrism and coloniality in a way that fosters radical hope.

 Picture1.png